nodejs/node-core-utils/docs/ncu-ci.md

 `ncu-ci pr <jobid>` returns information about the results of a `node-test-pull-request` job.

 For example, if you would like to see the results of `node-test-pull-request` for https://github.com/nodejs/node/pull/34127, you would visit the PR and note that the `node-test-pull-request` job can be found at https://ci.nodejs.org/job/node-test-pull-request/32158, and therefore the `<jobid>` is `32158`, not `34127`.
+See `ncu-ci pr --help` for more.

 Example:
 ```sh